ProjetsPL/treehouse-theme/collections/_posts/us/easy-interior-painting-5-simple-wall-painting-ideas.md

 ### **Painting walls vs. room humidity**

 The best temperature for painting is **5 to 25 Celsius degrees** (41 to 77 F).
-THe most suitable humidity level for painting is below 80%.
-To high temperature and dryness might cause issues, especially if you're painting walls with water soluble paint.
+The most suitable humidity level for painting is below 80%.
+Too high temperature and excessive dryness might cause issues, especially if you're painting walls with water soluble paint.
 Such a product **dries much quicker than traditional paint**.
 Wall painting should be performed at the right pace, otherwise the paint will leave smudges on the surface.

 {:.distinction.distinction-information}